The Canadian AIDS Society (CAS) seeks a National Programs Manager

 - The position may require representing on various national committees.

-- The National Programs Manager is also responsible for identifying future initiatives for the advancement of harm reduction in Canada, in consultation with the Executive Director and as guided by the CAS Board of Directors and Members.
+- The National Programs Manager is also responsible for identifying future initiatives for the advancement of STBBI mandates, in consultation with the Executive Director and as guided by the CAS Board of Directors and Members.

 - Other work priorities and activities will be determined by the strategic areas in the annual work plan and in consultation with the Executive Director.